 The Shape of the Ruins

 by Juan Gabriel Vásquez, translated by Anne McLean

-by Alia Trabucco Zerán, translated by Sophie Hughes
+by Alia Trabucco Zerán & Sophie Hughes (translator)

 Bettany Hughes, author of Istanbul: A Tale of Three Cities and chair of this year’s Booker International Prize judging panel, talks us through the six books they have shortlisted for the title of best novel in translation.